Editor’s Note: Welcome to The Greats, a series on the restaurants that define their cities. Here now, a guide to the NYC Greats.

 Takeout: Takeout is available through the restaurant’s website.

 Owned by the Migliucci family for five generations, Mario’s is a deeply personal restaurant. he interior is decorated with Italian landscapes painted by a distant relative, and until his passing in April, diners could expect to be greeted by patriarch Joseph Migliucci when they arrived.
 Which explains why for more than 100 years, neighbors and regulars from all over the tri-state area have flocked to the restaurant for hearty portions of Italian classics such as chicken parmigiana and homemade lasagna.
 Now in the care of Migliucci’s daughter, Regina, very little has changed except for one menu dish: the restaurant’s pizza, long a well-known, off menu-item, has finally found its place in print.

-Dining at the restaurant: Mario’s recently reopened for indoor dining at limited capacity and also has outdoor seating available under heated tents.
+Dining at the restaurant: Mario’s recently reopened for indoor dining and also has outdoor seating available under heated tents.